kmezhoud/biodiversity/README.md

   + Build/Check/Test package
 + Add Progressbar to inform the user what the app is doing
 + Add a Layout control panel for existing Kingdom
-  + Rapid Overview of the position of Animals, PLants and Others
+  + Rapid Overview of the position of Animals, Plants and Others
-  + User can focus search on `Plantae` by checking Plantae
+  + User can focus search by Kingdom
 + User can search by `vernacularName`, the app returns `scientificName` and vice versa.
 + Map Focusing process of selected item to the position
   + Indicate the position with red circle